yelosan/unicode-keyboard-layout-philippines/README.md

 To display the Baybayin characters, you need to install a Unicode-compliant, or mixed-Unicode, font with Baybayin support.
 For more information and download links, visit our [Fonts](https://codeberg.org/yelosan/unicode-keyboard-layout-philippines/wiki/Fonts) page.

-## Licenses
+## License

 - **Layout** designs:
-  - Baybayin: CC0 / Public Domain
+  - Baybayin: CC0 Public Domain dedication
   - Latin/English: Creative Commons Attribution (CC BY) 4.0 International
+- Software **code**:
+  - Baybayin: MIT No Attribution (MIT-0)
-- Software **code**: MIT License
+  - Latin/English: MIT License (MIT)

 (*For more details, see [LICENSE.md](https://codeberg.org/yelosan/unicode-keyboard-layout-philippines/src/branch/main/LICENSE.md).*)

 ### License FAQ

 1. Why do you have a separate license for *layout desings* and *software code*?
     - The *layout designs* are a work of art, and as such, a software license is not applicable.
-On the other hand, the *software code* is a piece of software and should have a software license.
+On the other hand, the *software code* is a piece of software and should have a software license, not a license intended for works of art.
 1. Can I use your layout designs in my software?
     - Yes.
 Both *Public Domain* and *Creative Commons Attribution (CC BY) 4.0 International License* allows it.
 1. If I use your layout designs using another keyboard application and release it, which license governs it?
     - The layout design license (see above).
 For example, you imported a layout design to Mac using **Ukelele**, the license of your software code is separate from the layout design.
 You worked on that software code, so you choose the license for your own code.
 1. What if I convert your software code to another format?
     - That falls under the software code license (see above).
-1. Can I release my own binary (installation) file and probably bundle it in larger work, like a software repository?
+1. Can I release my own binary (installation) file and probably bundle it in a larger work, like a software repository?
     - Please do so, our chosen license is permissive (see [LICENSE.md](https://codeberg.org/yelosan/unicode-keyboard-layout-philippines/src/branch/main/LICENSE.md)).

 ## Keyboard Layout Images